Tiriel: Manuscript

 A major question concerning the manuscript is whether or not Blake ever intended to illuminate it.
 Whether he had devised his method for relief etching at the time of composition is unknown, although he did make twelve drawings which were apparently to be included with the poem in some shape or form.
 Peter Ackroyd suggests that the illustrations, "conceived in the heroic style," were inspired by the work of James Barry and George Romney, both of whom Blake admired and were intended for illustration rather than illumination.
 Most scholars agree with this theory (i.e. the images wouldn't be combined with the text, they would simply accompany the text) and it has been suggested that Blake abandoned the project when he discovered the technique to realise his desire for full integration of text and image.
 His first relief etching was The Approach of Doom (1788), and his first successful combination of words and pictures were All Religions are One and There is No Natural Religion (both 1788), but they were experiments only.
 His first 'real' illuminated book was The Book of Thel (1789) and it is possible that he abandoned Tiriel to work on Thel after making his breakthrough with All Religions and Natural Religion.
 According to David Bindman, for example, "Tiriel's clear separation of text and design is transitional in being an example of the conventional method of combining text with design implicitly rejected by Blake in developing the method of illuminated printing.
 He probably abandoned the series because his new technique took him beyond what had now become for him an obsolete method."

 Blake's mythology

-Although Blake was yet to formulate his mythological system, several preliminary elements of that system are present in microcosm in Tiriel.
+Although Blake had yet to formulate his mythological system, several preliminary elements of that system are present in microcosm in Tiriel.
 According to Peter Ackroyd, "the elements of Blake's unique mythology have already begun to emerge.
 It is the primeval world of Bryant and of Stukeley, which he had glimpsed within engravings of stones and broken pillars."
 Elements of his later mythology are thus manifested throughout the poem.